egonw/cdk-cxsmiles/docs/chapter2.md

 Creating the CxSMILES contains of a few steps:

 1. we need to establish the core structure
-2. we need to estblish the side chains
+2. we need to determine the side chains
+3. we need to indicate where the side chains can link to the core structure

 ## Step 1: the core structure